fy1231/fy.github.io/_posts/md2.md

 The point of reference-style links is not that they're easier to write.
 The point is that with reference-style links, your document source is vastly more readable.
-Compare the above examples: using reference-style links, the paragraph itself is only 81 characters long; with inline-style links, it's 176 characters; and as raw HTML, it's 234 characters.
 In the raw HTML, there's more markup than there is text.

 With Markdown's reference-style links, a source document much more closely resembles the final output, as rendered in a browser.
 By allowing you to move the markup-related metadata out of the paragraph, you can add links without interrupting the narrative flow of your prose.

 ### Emphasis